pramnora/Typescript/README.md

 - any
 - /-etc.

-This language is also frequently used with modern day Javascript frameworks; such as, Angular 4.
+This language is also frequently used with many modern day Javascript frameworks including, Angular 4.

 Basically, Typescript source code files [.ts] are, later on, translated/compiled into becoming plain vanilla [.js] files; the which plain [.js] file can then be linked to and used inside of HTML web pages.